Meditations (written guidance and audio)

 Generic meditation (40 mins)

-This meditation is using the teachings of Dr Joe Dispenza who is, I believe, a modern-day pioneer, pushing humanity forward with a new understanding of how science and spirituality are coming together.
+Joe Dispenza is endeavouring to show how science and spirituality are coming together.
 He is explaining what eastern mystics have been saying for thousands of years but in terms of accepted modern scientific understanding.
 More importantly, he is proving what he is saying by demonstrating the power of what is possible when we focus our minds with clear intention.
-With the meditations he has developed and teaches all around the world, people are experiencing results nothing short of miraculous.
-He collects data on his findings and distributes it to the mainstream scientific community.
-These data clash with current scientific knowledge of what human beings are capable of and so these results can be too much for established scientists to believe.
-Many scientists want Dr Dispenza to fail because the conclusions are too challenging to their established beliefs.
+With the meditations he has developed and teaches all around the world, people are experiencing results nothing short of miraculous in terms of healing from conditions that mainstream science says isn’t possible.
+He collects the data on his findings and distributes it to the mainstream scientific community.
+These data clash with current scientific understanding of what human beings should be capable of – or not – and so these results can be too much for established scientists to believe.
+Many scientists want Dr Dispenza to fail because the conclusions are too challenging to their established beliefs, whilst others are seeing the empirical evidence, researching it for themselves and then changing their beliefs of what is possible.

 Energy centres: traditionally called ‘shakras’ (meaning wheels), these correspond to the hormonal centres down the centre of the body that contain a plexus of neurons (brain cells).
 Each energy centre, under specific circumstances (for example, when strong emotion is present), is capable of ‘thinking for itself’.
-One aim in our meditation is to relax deeply so that our energy centres come back together, open up the channels of communication, become coherent and work together for the good of the whole body.
+One aim in our meditation is to relax deeply so that our energy centres reharmonise and realign, opening up our bodily channels of communication, so that our bodily systems become coherent and work together for the good of the whole body.

 The body’s energy: our body has electro-magnetic energy flowing through it and outside of it, just like the magnetic energy of a magnet or the Earth.
 We can’t see it, or feel it but it is there.
 It is this electro-magnetic energy that is measured when someone has an fMRI or EEG scan in a hospital.
-One of our focuses in this meditation is on this energy.
+Dr Dispenza measures energy levels before, during and after meditations to show how beneficial changes can be brought about.
+One of our focuses in meditation is on our energy.